Back to Living Real Change

 A patient shares: How I recovered from totally blocked arteries

-Chronic total occlusions are arteries that are 100 percent blocked by plaque.
-These arteries are blocked for several months, if not years.
-Two procedures can treat this condition: bypass surgery or a non-invasive procedure done in the cath lab.
+Chronic total occlusions are arteries that are 100% blocked by plaque.
+They can be blocked for several months if not years.
+Two procedures can treat this condition: bypass surgery or a noninvasive procedure done in the cath lab.
 Colonel Jean Whittenberg experienced both.

 Col. Whittenberg experienced his first heart problems years ago.
 An avid golfer, he said he started having chest pains when he carried his golf bag.
 After seeing his doctor, Col. Whittenberg learned he had an almost completely blocked left main coronary artery.
 He had coronary bypass surgery within a few short days after learning his diagnosis.